• Skip to primary navigation

 STEP#2: Cook the Shrimp and Refrigerate

-After you season your shrimp with salt, pepper, garlic and chili flakes you’ll spread them out on a baking sheet
+After you season your shrimp with salt, pepper, garlic, and chili flakes you’ll spread them out on a baking sheet

 Raw shrimp in a glass bowl seasoned with garlic, salt and pepper and red pepper flakes

+Bake the shrimp at 400F until they are pink, about 5-7 minutes.
 Once they are cooled, place them in a bowl and cover and refrigerate until ready to serve.

 Cooked shrimp in a bowl being covered with aluminum foil

-STEP#3: Blend the Soup
+Step#3: Blend the Soup

 Gazpacho soup is so easy to make!
 All it takes is blending up a bunch of vegetables until they are pureed and smooth.
 It’s like making a veggie smoothie in some ways!